Founder & Publisher

-Leslie M. Browning grew up in the small fishing village of Stonington, Connecticut.
+L.M.
+Browning (Leslie M. Browning) is the award-winning author of ten titles.
+She grew up in the small fishing village of Stonington, Connecticut.
 A longtime student of philosophy, nature and art, these themes permeate her work.
 In her writing, Browning explores the confluence of the natural landscape and the interior landscape.
 A proud native of New England, she travels often throughout the region using her photography, drawing, and writing to explore the ecological and cultural identity of the Northeast.

-Balancing her passion for writing with her love of learning, Leslie sits on the Board of Directors for the Art’s Cafe Mystic and the Independent Book Publisher’s Association.
+Balancing her passion for writing with her love of learning, Leslie sits on the Board of the Art’s Cafe Mystic, a poetic art’s venue that has run for 17 years in Mystic, Connecticut and has featured authors who are Poets Laureate of the U.S. and winners of the Pulitzer Prize, National Book Award, and MacArthur “Genius Award.”
+She also sits on the Board of Directors for the Independent Book Publisher’s Association.
 With over 3,000 members, IBPA is the largest publishing trade association in the U.S. She is a graduate of the University of London and a Fellow with the International League of Conservation Writers.
-She is partner at Hiraeth Press; Co-Founder of Written River: An Anthology of Eco-Poetics as well as Founder and Editor-in-Chief of The Wayfarer.
-In 2011, Browning opened Homebound Publications and in 2015 went on to establish Owl House Books as an imprint of Homebound Publications devoted to children’s literature.
-She is currently working to complete a B.A. in Liberal Arts at Harvard University’s Extension School in Cambridge, Massachusetts.
+She is Partner at Hiraeth Press; Co-Founder of Written River: An Anthology of Eco-Poetics as well as Founder and Editor-in-Chief of The Wayfarer.
+In 2011, Browning opened Homebound Publications and in 2015 went on to establish Owl House Books as an imprint of Homebound Publications devoted to genre fiction.
+She is currently working to complete an L.B.A. in Liberal Arts with a focus of Creative Writing and Journalism at Harvard University’s Extension School in Cambridge, Massachusetts.